 |Did this page help you?
 Yes | No | Tell us about it...|

-Amazon SQS offers reliable and scalable hosted queues for storing messages as they travel between computers.
+Amazon Simple Queue Service (Amazon SQS) offers reliable and scalable hosted queues for storing messages as they travel between computers.
 By using Amazon SQS, you can move data between distributed components of your applications that perform different tasks without losing messages or requiring each component to be always available.

 Amazon SQS is a distributed queue system that enables web service applications to quickly and reliably queue messages that one component in the application generates to be consumed by another component.
 A queue is a temporary repository for messages that are awaiting processing.

 Using Amazon SQS, you can decouple the components of an application so they run independently, with Amazon SQS easing message management between components.
 Any component of a distributed application can store messages in a fail-safe queue.
-Messages can contain up to 64 KiB of text in any format.
-Any component can later retrieve the messages programmatically using the SQS API.
+Messages can contain up to 256 KB of text in any format.
+Any component can later retrieve the messages programmatically using the Amazon SQS API.